jeffmagill/jeffmagill.dev/content/blog/that-portfolio-isnt-gonna-build-itself.md

 ### Why Bother?

-A great portfolio isn’t your professional hype machine.
+A portfolio isn’t your professional hype machine.
 It helps you stand out in a crowded job market, showing employers and clients not just what you’ve done, but how you approach problems and think through solutions.
 It’s like making a strong first impression without even needing to shake hands.
 A polished, engaging portfolio can lead to all kinds of professional opportunities—job offers, freelance gigs, even speaking engagements.
 It’s your chance to control the story of who you are as a developer and why people should want to work with you.

 ### Your Experiences > Your Projects